mgechev/revive/README.md

 ### Command Line Flags

-`revive` accepts three command line parameters:
+`revive` accepts the following command line parameters:

 - `-config [PATH]` - path to config file in TOML format, defaults to `$HOME/revive.toml` if present.
 - `-exclude [PATTERN]` - pattern for files/directories/packages to be excluded for linting.
 You can specify the files you want to exclude for linting either as package name (i.e. `github.com/mgechev/revive`), list them as individual files (i.e. `file.go`), directories (i.e. `./foo/...`), or any combination of the three.